fbpx

 Routines are helpful in habit-building, but when it comes to idea generation don’t be afraid to mix it up.

-Rather than set a specific time to brainstorm, we can train ourselves to do so at different times and in different locations.
+Rather than set a specific time to brainstorm, train yourself to do so at different times and in different locations.

 Ideas can just as easily come in the shower, on a walk, while driving, or while doing the dishes.

-We can brainstorm when we wake up one day, at lunch the next, and right before bed the day after that.
+You can brainstorm when you wake up one day, at lunch the next, and right before bed the day after that.

-A variety of environments often sparks a wider variety (and higher quality) of ideas.
+A variety of environments sparks a wider variety (and higher quality) of ideas.

 For example, the broad idea for this post came to me while I walked and listened to music, most of the nine habits came to me while in the shower, and I wrote it while at my desk.